 Impact Fees Implicit in Parking Requirements

 Many cities require developers to pay impact fees to finance public infrastructure—such as roads and schools.
-Parking requirements resemble Instead 4impact fees because developers must provide required infrastructure—parking spaces—to obtain building permits.
+Parking requirements resemble impact fees because developers must provide required infrastructure—parking spaces—to obtain building permits.
 The cost of required parking is typically buried in the cost of development, but in-lieu fees expose the true cost of parking spaces and allow us to express the cost of parking requirements in terms comparable to municipal impact fees.
 When cities require developers to pay the fees rather than provide the parking, the in-lieu fees are de facto impact fees.

 To compare the price of parking requirements with impact fees, we must first convert the required parking into a cost per square foot of building area.
 We can do this because the cities’ in-lieu fees are their estimates of the cost of providing parking spaces.
 The in-lieu fees therefore reveal the impact fees implicit in the parking requirements themselves.